javierTQ/hive-cassandra/README.md

 SELECT * FROM test;

-2. Install the project:
+<li>Install the project:</li>

 	a.
 Git project and compile it.

 	b.
 Add those jars to hive classpath.

 Those jar are :
 cassandra-all-2.0.4.jar,